dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 </figure>

 Now I know you probably have not seen quantum mechanics before.
 Probably you are freaking out.
-I want to say: Don’t worry.
-It’s hard but not that hard.
+I want to say: Don’t Worry.
+QM is hard - but not *that* hard.
 Just remember: contrary to what you might have thought, you don’t yet know everything.
 You have to learn more.
 It’s normal to feel that way with new stuff.
 So relax.
 Afterwards, see if you can follow the questions and answers